Call Us Today On: 0330 808 1074

 A sliding uPVC window is essentially a smaller version of a patio door.
-It opens and closes by sliding the pane across to the side.
-Again, much like sash windows, you can alter how far you slide these windows open, to let in more or less air.
+It opens and closes by pushing the pane across to the side.
+Get Quote Again, much like sash windows, you can alter how far you push these windows open, to let in more or less air.
 Also, they’re another excellent space-saving option to consider.

-Double glazing uPVC windows vary in cost depending on a few factors.
+Double glazed uPVC windows vary in cost depending on a few factors.
 It’s important you understand that the costs can vary when buying Double Glazing Online:

 When it comes to window styles, the typical cost of uPVC windows is as follows:

 Next, you have to think about all the added features as well.
 Windows can be altered in so many different ways.
-Here are a few common extras you may want to think about:
+Here are a few standard extras you may want to think about:

-You’ve seen the different types of double glazing windows and the average costs, now it’s time to look at the doors.
+You’ve seen the different types of double glazed windows and the average costs, and now it’s time to look at the doors.
 If you’re buying new doors online, then these are the typical styles to choose from:

 Lastly, you have entrance doors to think about as well.
 Usually, this mainly refers to your front door.
 Here, there are loads of styles to choose from.
-Some will use more double glazing than others, which will obviously affect the pricing.
+Some will use double glazing more than others, which will affect the pricing.

-Much like double glazing windows, your doors will vary in price based on these factors:
+Much like double glazed windows, your doors will vary in price based on these factors: